WebOrigami/docs/src/cli/builtins.md

 title: Built-In Functions
 ---

-These examples generally demonstrate invoking built-in functions from the command line, although the same functions can also be used in Egret formulas.
+These examples generally demonstrate invoking built-in functions from the command line, although the same functions can also be used in Origami formulas.

 <a name="cache"></a>